 Eating around others can be stressful for someone with an eating disorder.
 (2) Makes sense, right?
 Consider inviting your friend or family member to do something fun outside of mealtime—you might go for a leisurely walk, watch a movie, or play a game.

 We already know you want to support your loved one—that’s why you’re here!
 Now you just need to go out and do it.
-If you need help along the way, give us a call at 804-415-7603 or fill out our contact form.
+If you need help along the way, find the location nearest you today.